I see an awful lot of bad advice in some of the forums I visit – advice that, at best, will deliver no benefit and at worst may be harmful.

 In order to craft a keyword-optimised Title tag you first need to know what terms people are using to find what you’re writing about.

-So pick one of them that best suits the message of your article, and has a reasonable number of searches, and use that in your Title tag.
+So pick one of them that best suits the message of your article, and use that in your Title tag.

 You can also include it in your Description tag, even though the search engines don’t use keywords in this tag in their ranking algorithms.